QSmally/Qulity/README.md

 # Qulity
 ### A data management utility

-Qulity has not yet started development, but will be very shortly.
+Qulity has started development, but is not stable for use.